UCLA-VAST/AutoBridge/README.md

 - It is highly recommended that the user install the Gurobi solver, which is free to academia.

   - `https://www.gurobi.com/academia/academic-program-and-licenses/`
-  - the environment variable `GUROBI_HOME` needs to point to the installation directory, so that Gurobi can be detected by AutoBridge.
+  - The environment variable `GUROBI_HOME` needs to point to the installation directory, so that Gurobi can be detected by AutoBridge.

 - Xilinx Vivado HLS 2019.2
 - Xilinx Vitis 2019.2